junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 >
 > *But you are following me around.* Dean thought reflexively, but not daring to say it.
 Castiel could be so very intimidating, and, *damnit*, it was making him so incredibly hot.
 >
 > Dean swallowed again, his tongue darting out to wet his lips.
-He could feel his inside cringing under the skin, trying to shrink smaller under the angel's gaze, but there was nowhere to hide.
+He could feel his insides cringing under the skin, trying to shrink smaller under the angel's gaze, but there was nowhere to hide.
 The angel was staring at him, eyes on his every single move, cornering him, caging him.
 Everywhere Dean looked, the space was occupied by the angel -- everywhere.
 >
 > Castiel leaned in even closer, his lips ghosting inches away from Dean.
 His tone was murderous, deadly, but Dean's mind already fell blank.
 It was impossible to focus on the world-saving crisis in moments like this, when the angel was just so, so close.
 He tried to avert his eyes but failed utterly.
-His eyes broke free of his mind's control, only focusing on the parts that were the sole thing that he could still see.
-Their skin could touch if his body just every so slightly swing a degree forward.
+His eyes broke free of his mind's control, only focusing on the parts that were the sole things that he could still see.
+Their skin could touch if his body just ever so slightly swung a degree forward.
 >
 > The thought steamed Dean's brain, making his mind and eyes all dizzy and foggy, and hot.
 >